ClarkLaboratory/IsoLamp/README.md

   - a basic text report
   - annotation of known and novel isoforms as a GTF
   - information on novel isoforms classes from Gffcompare and Bambu
-  - quantification of known and novel isoforms (counts and propoprtions) as CSVs
+  - quantification of known and novel isoforms (counts, propoprtions, TPMs) as CSVs
   - a PCA plot of samples/barcodes
   - an accuracy plot of all input reads
   - if applicable, a CSV output of t-test results comparing isoform proportions between groups